Contact Brian Hall, Program Co-Director

-Through a great variety of curriculum offerings in highly specialized areas of study, you can tailor your Computer Science & Innovation major to gain a high degree of specific, marketable technical expertise.
+Tailor your Computer Science & Innovation major to gain a high level of specific technical expertise.

 Artificial Intelligence (AI) is about enabling machines to autonomously complete complex tasks with minimal human intervention.
 This broad and exciting sub-discipline of computer science is enabling revolutionary applications, ranging all the way from speech recognition to self-driving vehicles.